kadena-io/chainweb-mining-client/README.md

     --node example.com:1848 \
     --worker stratum \
     --stratum-port 1917 \
-    --statum-difficulty=50
+    --stratum-difficulty=50 \
+    --stratum-rate=500 \
+    --thread-count=2
 ```

+The solution space for each mining job is about 280 terra hashes.
+The
+`--stratum-rate` should be chosen such that the mining devices does not perform
+more than that number of hashes within the provided time range.
+For instance,
+for an miner that performs 140TH/s the `--stratum-rate` should be at least 2000
+(2 seconds).

 The `--stratum-difficulty` parameter expects a integral number between 0 and
 256. It denotes the difficulty as a logarithm of base 2.
 In practice the actual
 target uses a difficulty level of at least 42 and at most the difficulty of
 block of the current work.

-It may help to experiment a little with the `--stratum-difficulty` and the
+It may help to experiment a little with the `--stratum-difficulty`,
-`--thread-count` parameters.
-We found, that small values for `--thread-count`
+`--stratum-rate`, and the `--thread-count` parameters.
+We found, that small
-and moderate values for `--stratum-difficulty` (in the upper forties / lower
+values for `--thread-count` (one to three) and moderate values for
+`--stratum-difficulty` (in the upper forties / lower fifties) yielded good
-fifties) yielded good results.
-But that may differ between different devices and
+results.
+The But that may differ between different devices and setups.
-setups.

 If the chainweb-node mining API is served via a reverse proxy with TLS the
 `--tls` flag must be used to enable HTTPS.